 - Floor Hockey

 All students are invited to participate; ability is not important, just the desire to play.
-Open leagues and upcoming tournaments can be found on IMLeagues.com, and instruction for creating an account can be found on our Registration webpage.
-Please contact firstname.lastname@example.org with questions.
+Open leagues and upcoming tournaments can be found at activeflyers.udayton.edu, and instruction for creating an account can be found on our Registration webpage.
+Please contact email@example.com with questions.

 Another popular feature of Campus Recreation is the Sport Club Program.
-Currently, there are 36 recognized Sport Clubs on campus.
+Currently, there are nearly 30 recognized Sport Clubs on campus.
 The Sport Club Program offers students the opportunity to participate in a highly organized activity, while at the same time learning and developing new skills.
-Anyone interested in joining a Sport Club is encouraged to come in and speak with the Assistant Director of Competitive Sports.
+Anyone interested in joining is encouraged to reach out to our Sports Clubs via their contact information listed here!